Homeowners Insurance

 Your deductible is the most direct lever you have over your premium.
 Raise it, and your annual cost drops immediately.
 But the strategy only works if you can actually pay the deductible when a claim happens.

 Going from $500 to $1,000 typically saves 15–25%.
 Jumping to $2,500 can save 25–35%.
 The math usually works if you have the cash reserves to cover the higher amount.
-Here’s my rule of thumb: never set your deductible higher than what you could comfortably write a check for next week without stress.
+My rule of thumb: never set your deductible higher than what you could comfortably write a check for next week without stress.

 One approach I recommend: take the premium savings from a higher deductible and put them in a dedicated savings account.
 Within 2–3 years, you’ll have built a cushion that covers the deductible and the savings become pure profit.
 For detailed numbers on what these adjustments look like in practice, our homeowners savings guide breaks down each strategy with typical ranges.